Adil Zulfikarpašić: Family

 Zulfikarpašić was born on 23 December 1921 in Foča, a town along the Drina river in the Kingdom of Serbs, Croats, and Slovenes (now Bosnia and Herzegovina).
 He was a member of the Čengić family through both parents.

 His father Husein-beg Čengić-Zulfikarpašić was a landowner and an intellectual, son of Ali-beg Čengić and a grandson of Zulfikar Pasha Čengić, after whom his paternal family was surnamed Zulfikarpašić.
 Zulfikarpašić wrote that he used the dual surname throughout his elementary school, but that his family dropped the "Čengić" from their surname while he was still in his youth.
 Husein served as the mayor of Foča for 25 years after the Austrian-Hungarian occupation of Bosnia and Herzegovina in 1878.
-Adil's mother Zahida married Husein when she was 18 years old, while he was in his late 80s.
+Adil was born when his mother was 18 years old and his father Husein-Beg was 87 years old.
+Husein died at 102 when Adil was 15 years old.
 Husein never had several wives at the same time, and his previous three wives died.
 Zahida was his fourth wife and originated from the Ratalj branch of the Čengić family.
 The two of them had another son Sabrija and six daughters.
 The oldest half-brother of Adil was Alija who was 55 years older than him.
 Husein died in 1936 aged 102 or 104 years when Adil was 15 years old, while Zahida died in 1956.

 Adil's half-brothers were Alija and Hilmo, both of whom moved to the Ottoman Empire after Austria-Hungary occupied Bosnia and Herzegovina.
 Ibrahim, Hasan, Hivzo, Hamdija, while Sabrija was his full brother.
 His half-sisters were Arifa, Fatima and Haša, and full sisters Zumreta, Hasiba, Hajrija, Hamijera, Fahra and Šefika.